 At the date of signing these non-statutory group financial statements, the Directors have prepared cash flow projections based on different growth scenarios in the underlying businesses of the Group.
 Following this review, the non-statutory Group financial statements have been prepared on a going concern basis since the Directors are satisfied that the Group has sufficient resources to continue to develop its business in the foreseeable future.
 Please see basis of preparation section of note 2 section for more details.

 Annual general meeting

-The annual general meeting of the Company will be held on 26 August 2020 at 4:00 pm.
+The annual general meeting of the Company will be held on 24 September 2021 at 4:00 pm (Hong Kong time).

 Substantial shareholders